 Her independence came at a cost as Cormack found herself on the losing end of several political tussles.
 In 2020, when the council deadlocked 3-3 over who would serve as vice mayor (with Greg Tanaka abstaining), she broke the stalemate by throwing her vote to Tom DuBois, a member of the residentialist group who would go on to serve as mayor the following year.
 And even though the council had initially designated Cormack to represent Palo Alto on the Santa Clara Valley Transportation Authority board of directors, it reversed course after the 2020 election and gave the seat to now-Mayor Pat Burt, a move for which DuBois and Filseth had advocated.

-In an interview Friday, Cormack said she is concerned about the factionalism on the council.
+In an interview with the Weekly, Cormack said she is concerned about the factionalism on the council.
 She also acknowledged, however, that working as a faction succeeds.

 "That's the inherent paradox," Cormack said.
 "I don't want to do it but I see that that works."

 She reiterated that point in a post that she published on Medium on May 13, explaining her decision not to run.
 She encouraged others to run for council and advised them to run "as a team."